The Sago Palm (Cycas revoluta) is part of the Cycad family. The Sagos are slow growers taking years to mature.

 Neem Oil

-NOTE: It is recommended when spraying sago palms to spray in the early morning when the temperatures are cooler.
+NOTE: It is recommended to spray sago palms in the early morning when the temperatures are cooler.

 Other options include applying a horticultural oil spray, ultra-fine oil, or SunSpray oil)